arashactive/laramint/README.md

     composer install

-Copy the example env file and make the required configuration changes in the .env file
+make the required configuration changes in the .env file

-    cp .env.example .env
+    .env

 Generate a new application key